SteveBarnegren/SwiftChess/README.md

 ## Example

-The example application contains a complete implementation of swift chess.
+The example application contains a complete implementation of **SwiftChess**.

 Run `Example/Example.xcodeproj`